Monticello: Decoration and furnishings

 Much of Monticello's interior decoration reflects the personal ideas and ideals of Jefferson.

 The original main entrance is through the portico on the east front.
 The ceiling of this portico incorporates a wind plate connected to a weather vane, showing the direction of the wind.
 A large clock face on the external east-facing wall has only an hour hand since Jefferson thought this was accurate enough for those he enslaved.
 The clock reflects the time shown on the "Great Clock", designed by Jefferson, in the entrance hall.
 The entrance hall contains recreations of items collected by Lewis and Clark on the cross-country expedition commissioned by Jefferson to explore the Louisiana Purchase.
 Jefferson had the floorcloth painted a "true grass green" upon the recommendation of artist Gilbert Stuart, so that Jefferson's "essay in architecture" could invite the spirit of the outdoors into the house.

 The south wing includes Jefferson's private suite of rooms.
 The library holds many books from his third library collection.
-His first library was burned in an accidental plantation fire, and he 'ceded' (or sold) his second library in 1815 to the United States Congress to replace the books lost when the British burned Washington in 1814.
+His first library was burned in an accidental plantation fire, and he 'ceded' (or sold) his second library in 1815 to the United States Congress to replace the books lost in the 1814 burning of Washington during the War of 1812.
 This second library formed the nucleus of the Library of Congress.

 As "larger than life" as Monticello seems, the house has approximately 11000 sqft of living space.
 Jefferson considered much furniture to be a waste of space, so the dining room table was erected only at mealtimes, and beds were built into alcoves cut into thick walls that contain storage space.
 Jefferson's bed opens to two sides: to his cabinet (study) and to his bedroom (dressing room).

 In 2017, a room identified as Sally Hemings' quarters at Monticello, adjacent to Jefferson's bedroom, was discovered in an archeological excavation.
 It will be restored and refurbished.
-This is part of the Mountaintop Project, which includes restorations in order to give a fuller account of the lives of both slaves and free families at Monticello.
+This is part of the Mountaintop Project, which includes restorations in order to give a fuller account of the lives of both enslaved and free families at Monticello.

-The west front (illustration) gives the impression of a villa of modest proportions, with a lower floor disguised in the hillside.
+The west front gives the impression of a villa of modest proportions, with a lower floor disguised in the hillside.

 The north wing includes two guest bedrooms and the dining room.
 It has a dumbwaiter incorporated into the fireplace, as well as dumbwaiters (shelved tables on casters) and a pivoting serving door with shelves.

 Food and cuisine

 Monticello is known as the birthplace of macaroni and cheese in the United States.
 While it is a myth that Monticello is its American birthplace, it is true that it was made popular there.
-Jefferson's slave and cook James Hemings brother of Sally Hemings, Jefferson’s mistress, perfected the dish and made it similar to the way it served today.
+Jefferson's enslaved cook James Hemings, brother of Sally Hemings, Jefferson's enslaved mistress, perfected the dish and made it similar to the way it is prepared today.